Carolyn Freiwald

 Biography

-I received my PhD and MS from the University of Wisconsin-Madison Department of Anthropology, entering graduate school after earning a BA in History and International Relations in the great Badger State.
+I earned my PhD and MS at the University of Wisconsin-Madison Department of Anthropology, entering graduate school after studying History and International Relations in the great Badger State.
 Historic architecture – old buildings and ruins – have always fascinated me, so the allure of 19th century buildings eventually turned my curiosity about the past into a job where I get to solve mysteries about ancient people every day.
 I study ancient Latin American civilizations and have ongoing research projects in Mexico, Guatemala, Belize, and Honduras, though I have also worked on archaeology projects in the Dominican Republic, Nicaragua, Panama, Romania, Denmark, and the Upper Midwest and Mississippi.

 Research

-Biogeochemistry provides a unique way to reconstruct ancient migration patterns and understand the way that the Maya used their environment.
+Biogeochemistry provides a unique way to reconstruct ancient migration patterns and understand the lives of ancient migrants.
 Strontium and oxygen isotopes values in the tooth enamel of people who lived in Belize 1300 years ago show that population movement was common, and that migrants included men, women, and children living in urban and rural communities.
 The UM archaeology lab collaborates with the Forensic Chemistry Program to study migration and diet from Central Mexico to Honduras.
 My specialty is to create detailed maps of isotope values region by region, and site by site, so that we can better understand migration networks among the ancient Maya and neighboring populations.
 I also look at more specific questions: did the Maya practice of notching, filing, and placing precious stones like jade in their teeth relate to migration?
 Did migrants receive different burial treatment than people born in the community?
-We are examining funerary practices in ancestor shrines in and around houses at the site of Actuncan, Belize, as well as interments in caves and rock shelters in the region, to better understand burial treatment and how it related to origin and an individual’s homeland.
+I work with teams of researchers to examine funerary practices in ancestor shrines in and around houses in the Belize Valley, as well as interments in caves and rock shelters in the region, to better understand burial treatment and how it related to origin and an individual’s identity.

 Student Projects